Want to learn about Water Gardens Vaipahi before your visit? You’ve come to the right guide.

 There are signage throughout the garden in French, Tahitian, and English, providing directions and information about the plants and stories behind places, like the pool where ancients purified the deceased soul.

-Many people don’t know that Vaipahi Gardens has a seaside across the road.
-There are tables set where you can relax by the water.
+Many people don’t know that Vaipahi Gardens has a seaside across the road where tables are set and you can relax by the water.

 Besides attracting tourists, many of the plants in the garden are cultivated for medicinal purposes.
 Schools from Tahiti bring students to educate them about biodiversity and the Polynesian history connected to the plants.